codetojoy/waro_flutter/README.md

 * work-in-progress
 * TODO
+    - figure out centering and relative sizing
+        - use Card with nice shadow
     - review encapsulation/Demeter
     - bug: config only works the first time?
         - on Chrome ...
 Android ok